Smart Contracts – Does Irish law have the IQ to recognise them?

 - Signature Requirements

-The UKJT found that, in principle, private keys used in distributed ledger technology, which are intended to authenticate a document, could satisfy statutory signature requirements, as they are just a ‘particular type’ of electronic signature.
+The UKJT found that, in principle, private keys used in DLT, which are intended to authenticate a document, could satisfy statutory signature requirements, as they are just a ‘particular type’ of electronic signature.

 Under Irish law, certain legal documents, for example, wills and interests in real property, may not be executed by electronic signature, and so it follows that they may not be entirely in the form of computer code.
 These exclusions may be lifted by ministerial order, notably ‘for the purpose of encouraging the efficient use of electronic communication facilities’.
 Aside from these statutory exclusions, electronic signatures may be used in the same manner as wet-ink signatures.
 Provided that the ‘key’ used to authenticate a smart contract meets the definition set out in the eIDAS Regulation, it is capable of meeting signature requirements under Irish law.